Offirmo/offirmo-monorepo/stack--current/N-notes/mental-models/senior-dev/career.md

 https://www.teamblind.com/post/Made-it-to-FAANG-Director-without-a-single-promotion-ever-NS2LaxE7
 https://www.teamblind.com/post/Made-it-to-FAANG-director-without-a-promotion-ever-HVX5th8f

 I finally (recently) made it to FAANG Director without ever being promoted in my entire career.

 Started as a new grad (out of grad school) 15 years ago.

-Entire career was in big tech companies (including 3 “FAANG “ companies).
+Entire career was in big tech companies (including 3 “FAANG“ companies).

 Never stayed at a company longer than 3 years.